Cognitive flexibility activities are an essential part of a child’s development and education.

 6. Physical activities

-In addition to promoting health, muscle and bone development, and good physical condition, physical activities play a key role in the development of cognitive flexibility.
+Physical activities play a key role in the development of cognitive flexibility.
+Here are a few to try:

-This game is widely practiced in PE classes because it helps to improve stamina, coordination, and speed.
+A popular PE activity, Ghost helps improve stamina, coordination, and speed.
 It is also a game that helps children to think fast, control themselves, follow rules, and always be attentive and focused.

-The rules of this game are simple.
+The rules of the game are simple.
 Two teams are formed and the players must throw a ball towards their opponents.
-When the opponent to whom the ball is thrown manages to catch it, the ball becomes theirs, but if they don’t succeed in catching it, they have to go to the other side of the field as a “prisoner”.
+If the opponent catches the ball, the ball becomes theirs, and the thrower goes to the opponents side and becomes a “ghost.”

 Organized and team sports